top of page

 James FITMK photo plain bg CROP.jpg

-James is an Associate at Oracy Cambridge, the Chair of the Education Policy Alliance, and the co-host (with The Real David Cameron) of the Rethinking Education podcast, which has had over 600K downloads to date.
+Formerly a teacher and school leader for 15 years, James holds an MA in person-centred education from the University of Sussex and a PhD in self-regulated learning from the University of Cambridge.
+He's an Associate of Oracy Cambridge, the Chair of the Education Policy Alliance, and the co-host (with "The Real" David Cameron) of the Rethinking Education podcast, which has had almost a million downloads to date.

 bottom of page